peppla/HRBMAMUTR/README.md

 * `ansible.cfg` (ansible configuration)
 * `mysql.yml` and `mongodb.yml` (playbooks to configure vm's)
 * `tungsten.ini.mongodb` and `tungsten.ini.mysql` (tungsten configuration files for each node)

+## Disclaimer
+Some security features are disabled

+Trivial or null passwords

+Do not use with sensitive data or production environments